 King George VI Chase 2023 runners and riders

-The following 16 horses hold entries for the King George VI Chase ahead of confirmations and final declarations.
+The following eight horses hold entries for the King George VI Chase ahead of final declarations.

 Allaho (Jockey TBC)